-You see both of these materials used to a far greater degree thanks to advancements in the properties and methods from which they are made.
+You see, both of these materials are used to a far greater degree thanks to advancements in the properties and methods from which they are made.

-Today, there are good reasons why you should use Plexiglass over traditional glass for windows in many situations.
+There are good reasons why you should use Plexiglass over traditional glass for windows in many situations.
+Some of them are: